rusty-bits/OC-tool/README.md

 # OC-tool
 POSIX shell script that builds an OpenCore EFI folder from an OpenCore config.plist

-Can also be double-clicked in macOS Finder which will run as `./OC-tool -ou build release`
+Can also be double-clicked in macOS Finder which will run as `./OC-tool -o`

 see the [OC-tool wiki pages](https://github.com/rusty-bits/OC-tool/wiki) for more detailed information